TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/CommitMessages.rst

 * Use imperative form: "Fix typo" (instead of "Fixed typo").
 This is seen from the person, that is going to apply your patch: What will the patch do?
   Fix typo!
-* As in the TYPO3 core commit message rules, keep lines below 52 characters if possible, but below 80 in any case.
+* As in the TYPO3 core commit message rules, try to keep first line below 52 characters if possible, but below 80 in any case.
-* A commit message for the docs should consists of a subject line.
-More lines are optional.
+* A commit message for the docs should consists of a subject line (first lines).
+  More lines (seperated by first line with an empty new line) are optional.
-* If an issue exists, link to it.
+* If an issue exists, link to it, by using "Resolves: #issue number", e.g. "Resolves: #4".

 Examples
 ========

-Example commit message with issue
+Example Commit Message With Issue
 ---------------------------------

 .. code-block:: none